 As an architect, Cortona showed himself to be in sympathy with the ideas expressed by the more prolific Borromini but was less extreme in his use of exaggerated curves, tending to be more austere and regular in his approach.
-A good example of his work is the façade of Santa Maria della Pace, in Rome, where in 1656-7 he undertook the modernisation of a 15th-century church.
+A good example of his work is the façade of Santa Maria della Pace, in Rome, where in 1656-7 he undertook the modernization of a 15th-century church.
 The central feature is a boldly projecting semi-circular portico that creates a strong three-dimensional effect that is also restrained and, to an extent, classical.
 Another important architectural project was the church of Santi Luca e Martina (in the Roman Forum), which was completed in 1664.

 Of all the great Italian Baroque painters, Cortona’s work is the richest.
-His colouring was always strong, and his paintings were highly detailed and often florid.
-He was excellent at portraying the human figure, although his poses tended to be idealistic in a classical mode, so that he forms a link between the classical and the Baroque.
+His coloring was always strong, and his paintings were highly detailed and often florid.
+He was excellent at portraying the human figure, although his poses tended to be idealistic in a classical mode so that he forms a link between the classical and the Baroque.
 He was able to be both serious and decorative, and so has been considered to be Italian painting’s nearest counterpart to Rubens.

 © 2017 John Welford